No. 13/18737, ‘A’ Company, 13th Battalion transferred to

 In 1911 their widowed father, William Thomas Savage, was living at 12 High Street, Holywood with his parents, James and Eliza Savage, and his five children – James, Mary, William, Elizabeth and Margaret.

-Rifleman William Savage (No. 13/18737) was 23 when he died, he was buried in Bailleul Communal Cemetery Extension (Nord) in France and he is commemorated on Holywood and District War Memorial and in Holywood Parish Church of Ireland Church (St Philip & St James).
+Rifleman William Savage (No. 13/18737) was 23 when he died, he was buried in Bailleul Communal Cemetery Extension (Nord) in France and he is commemorated on Holywood and District War Memorial; on the Holywood Orange Lodges Memorial Plaque, and in Holywood Parish Church of Ireland Church (St Philip & St James).